 If you like very distinct seasons, you might prefer Canberra to Australia’s other major cities.

-Obviously, Canberra is significantly more expensive to buy property in than Adelaide, which is one of the cheapest state capitals in Australia in terms of property prices.
+Obviously, Canberra is significantly more expensive to buy property in than Adelaide; only Sydney has higher property values in Australia.

 7. Things to Do in Adelaide and Canberra